Can

 your smoke machines make coloured smoke / can I use coloured smoke

+fluid?
 No - it is not possible.
 Use lighting with coloured filters to colour

-the smoke or use our red
+the smoke or use our our

-There is no way to create coloured smoke from a
+coloured smoke cartridges.
+There is no way to create coloured smoke from a coloured fog fluid in a smoke machine.
+In depth answer...

 Do

 smoke machines / hazers trigger fire alarms?
+Two simple factors dictate this:

-detectors will not be activated.
+detectors will NOT be activated.
 A high-end hazer

-systems than a smoke machine.
+than a smoke machine.

 If you are uncertain of what type of smoke detector